Gay Hamburg offers the perfect weekend getaway for LGBT travellers looking to book a holiday in Germany.

-- Fairmont Hotel Vier Jahreszeiten: this grand 1897 building overlooks Aussenalster Lake.
+- Fairmont Hotel Vier Jahreszeiten 5 STARS: this grand 1897 building overlooks Aussenalster Lake.
 Hamburg’s Fairmont Hotel offers posh rooms, fine dining restaurant, art-deco bar with terrace, trendy Asian-fusion eatery, hip cafe and day lounge for dogs.
+Check reviews

-- Hotel Atlantic Kempinski: dating back to 1909, this luxury hotel offers chic suites with designer furniture, upscale seafood restaurant, art deco bar, indoor pool, spa and screening room.
+- Hotel Atlantic Kempinski 5 STARS: dating back to 1909, this luxury hotel offers chic suites with designer furniture, upscale seafood restaurant, art deco bar, indoor pool, spa and screening room.
+Check reviews

-- Steigenberger Hotel: this luxury hotel overlooks the Alsterfleet canal and features modern rooms, chic piano bar, Mediterranean bistro, cigar lounge, spa and eatery serving Asian and European dishes.
+- Steigenberger Hotel 5 STARS: this luxury hotel overlooks the Alsterfleet canal and features modern rooms, chic piano bar, Mediterranean bistro, cigar lounge, spa and eatery serving Asian and European dishes.
+Check reviews

-- The Fontenay: this chic boutique design hotel is housed in a striking contemporary building on the shores of Lake Alster.
+- The Fontenay 5 STARS: this chic boutique design hotel is housed in a striking contemporary building on the shores of Lake Alster.
 Amenities include two restaurants, bar, indoor pool, outdoor infinity pool, spa and rooftop terrace.
+Check reviews

-- Sofitel Hamburg Alter Wall: located in gay Hamburg’s historic old town, this upscale hotel offers stylish rooms, indoor heated pool, gym, fine dining restaurant, lunch brasserie and canal-view bar.
+- Sofitel Hamburg Alter Wall 5 STARS: located in gay Hamburg’s historic old town, this upscale hotel offers stylish rooms, indoor heated pool, gym, fine dining restaurant, lunch brasserie and canal-view bar.
+Check reviews

 Hamburg’s fine art museum is one of the largest in Germany.
 Founded in 1850, Kunsthalle Hamburg houses one of the few comprehensive art collections in Germany that showcases seven centuries of Europe art.
 Art aficionado’s planning a gay Hamburg getaway will love exploring the artistic works, which date from the Middle Ages to present day.